A little background jig modifications ...

 Give your Jig A Diet....

-I can remember when I was first started to modify my jigs, I took one of my favorite jigs and started cutting down the skirt.
-After I was done it looked horrible … my jig looked like it had an 1980’s-style rock bank mullet!
+I can remember when I first started to think about jig modification, I took one of my favorite jigs and started cutting down the skirt.
+After I was done it looked horrible … my jig looked like it had a 1980’s-style rock band mullet!
 It was brutal.

 One thing you’ll notice by modifying the jig skirt is that you’ll see your jig has a completely different action underwater.
 You see, jigs straight out of the package still have a long skirt, sometimes the skirts strands will have a tendency to stick together and not give it a very lifelike appearance.